Trail Master Plan

 Trail Information - The Colony Shoreline Trail (TCST)

 Come experience more than 250 acres of wildlife habitat and park along the scenic shore of Lewisville Lake.
-The Colony Shoreline Trail offers more than three miles of parkland and wildlife preserve for hikers, bikers, walkers, runners, gawkers, talkers, or anyone that just needs to get outside.
+The Colony Shoreline Trail offers more than three miles of parkland and wildlife preserve for:

 Being in a USACE wildlife management area, visitors can expect to see a variety of native flora and fauna.
 Interpretive panels are provided to enhance the inherent educational opportunities of the area and awareness of the natural systems.
 These signs are intended to educate trail users about wildlife and vegetation along the trail, storm water runoff and lakes as our source of drinking water, the near extinction of the Blackland Prairie in Texas, local history as well as the history and formation of Lewisville Lake.
 Outdoor education classes are an important programming component of the trail, and these panels support those goals.

-A map of the trail is located at each trailhead parking area.
+A map of the trail is located at the trailhead parking area at Ridgepointe Park and Stewart Creek Park.
 Several benches, litter receptacles, recycle containers, and pet stations are located along the trail as well.
 Whether you’re an avid runner, bird watcher, mountain biker, or a family looking for a great way to enjoy an afternoon, The Colony Shoreline Trail can help you get into the outdoors.